Submissions from Readers

-Question: Can a post stroke victim with severe cognitive deficit be rehabilitated?
-My 84yr old mom enjoyed excellent health up until the second she had a hemorrhagic stroke 3 months ago.
-She was transported to a hospital and had a CT scan done within less than 30 mins of the incident.
-The ER doctor told us she had a large bleed on the left side of brain at the basal ganglia, also at the thalamus.
-No surgery was recommended and we were told ' she wouldn't make it. ' Mom woke up the next day breathing on her own but with no speech, right sided paralysis, and right sided neglect.
-She did respond to simple commends such as give me your hand, move your (unaffected)leg, wave goodbye etc. Due to her age and the severity of stroke, she was practically just left there waiting to die.
+Question: Can a post-stroke victim with severe cognitive deficit be rehabilitated?
+My 84-year-old mom enjoyed excellent health up until the second she had a hemorrhagic stroke 3 months ago.
+She was transported to a hospital and had a CT scan done within less than 30 minutes of the incident.
+The ER doctor told us she had a large bleed on the left side of her brain at the basal ganglia and also at the thalamus.
+No surgery was recommended and we were told she wouldn't make it.
+Mom woke up the next day breathing on her own but with no speech, right-sided paralysis, and right-sided neglect.
+She did respond to simple commands such as give me your hand, move your (unaffected)leg, wave goodbye, etc. Due to her age and the severity of stroke, she was practically left there waiting to die.
 She suffered 2 bouts of aspiration pneumonia, urinary tract infection, and dehydration due to severe diarrhea from the tube feeding.
 She fought a great battle.
-Three weeks ago, she was medically stable to be transfer to a nursing home with rehab facility.
-During the time in the hospital, mom never received any therapy, only family members at bedside to massage and move her.
-Now that she is at the nursing home, they said mom's cognitive deficit is too severe to be rehabilitated.
+Three weeks ago, she was medically stable enough to be transferred to a nursing home with a rehab facility.
+During the time in the hospital, Mom never received any therapy, only family members at bedside to massage and move her.
+Now that she is at the nursing home, they said Mom's cognitive deficit is too severe to be rehabilitated.
 How do you determine if a patient is too severe to be rehabilitated?
-We don't expect mom will be restored to her prior cognitive level.
+We don't expect Mom will be restored to her prior cognitive level.
 She was playing solitaire and sukodu on Ipad.
 At least she was offered the therapy to maintain muscular strength, assist to sit up and so on and forth, she is awake, she squeezes our hands and wants to talk but can't.
-She looks like she understands but is unable to follow those simple commands anymore, the use it or lose it principle, while they were waiting for her to die.
-My question is who determines which patients get therapy or not.
+She looks like she understands but is unable to follow those simple commands anymore, the use it or lose it principle, while they are waiting for her to die.
+My question is who determines which patients get therapy or not?
 Is it true that if the patient cannot participate, he/she cannot be rehabilitated?

-Answer: All patients should receive attempted rehabilitation following stroke.
+Answer: All patients should receive attempted rehabilitation following a stroke.
 If a patient is unable to follow any directions or participate in therapy after repeated attempts over several weeks, then it would not be unusual for the patient to be discharged from therapy.
-Insurance carriers require documentation showing that a patient is making progress and has rehab potential based on what is seen during treatment sessions.
+Typically, insurance carriers require documentation showing that a patient is making progress and has rehab potential based on what is seen during treatment sessions.

 Click here to post comments